+Whiplash is one of the most common injuries reported after a car accident.
+However, you can suffer whiplash in many other accidents.
 Whiplash is a type of neck injury that results in a sprain or strain.
 It occurs when your head is abruptly and violently jerked forward and backward.
-The jerking motion results in the hyperextension and hyperflexion of your neck.

 Hyperextension: The cervical spine is forced backward, extending beyond its normal range of motion.